-Check out for yourself the selection that has been given to you by the tipster.
+Check out for yourself the selection that has been given to you by a site with V75 tips or other horse racing coupon suggestions.
 There are a number of sites that will help you do this, such as racingpost.com.
 The performances at each race is broken down with statistics for the jockey, trainer and horse.

 Maximise your profit from your lay bet by checking out and taking advantage of the best odds.
 Remember that lower odds equal a lower liability, which is good as it means you will stand to lose less.
 Having said that, you also won’t win as much so it’s less of a risk if you’re just getting started.